YunyyYY/MIPS-pipeline-simulation/README.md

 # MIPS-pipeline-simulation
-ve370 Introduction to computer organization course project
+ve370 Introduction to computer organization project 2 .vpp files are generated for simulation by corresponding .v files